ispeters/async_scope/asyncscope.md

 Cleaning up the dynamically-allocated state means doing the following, in order:

-1. the allocator and association in the state are moved into local variables;
+1. the allocator and token in the state are moved into local variables;
 2. the state is destroyed;
 3. the dynamic allocation is deallocated with the local copy of the allocator;
 4. the local copy of the allocator is destroyed; and
-3. the local copy of the association is destroyed.
+3. `token.disassociate()` is invoked on the local copy of the token.

 When `fsop` is started, if `fsop` receives a stop request from its receiver before the eagerly-started work has completed then an attempt is made to abandon the eagerly-started work.
 Note that it's possible for the eagerly-started